Leaders of the EU's 27 member states have said Libya's Col Muammar Gaddafi must surrender power.

 EU leaders at the summit expressed political backing for the Libyan National Council, the interim authority set up by rebels in Benghazi, but stopped short of the diplomatic recognition given to the council on Thursday by France.

-"The problem has a name: Gaddafi.
+There was unanimity in Brussels, though, over Col Gaddafi's position."The problem has a name: Gaddafi.
 He must go," said European Commission President Jose Manuel Barroso.
 "We have to intensify our international pressure on the current regime to step down."

 European Council President Herman Van Rompuy said leaders hoped to hold a joint summit soon with the Arab League and the African Union.